TehleelMir/Competitive-Programming/Longest Substring Without Repeating Characters.md

 Leet code link: https://leetcode.com/problems/longest-substring-without-repeating-characters/ <br> <br>

-I have written 3 different solution for the same question, with 3 different time complexities. <br> <br>
+I have written 3 different solution for the same problem, with 3 different time complexities. <br> <br>

 **O(n^2)**<br>
-stuff.....
+In the below code im traversing through all the characters in a string, and it is just a basic operation it will take O(n) time (where n is the size of string).
+But on each loop im changing the loop value if a certain condition comes true, at the end i will still go through all the characters of a string but may not only once.
+In the worst-case i have to traverse n-1 characters for a single character which will again take O(n) time, and since this operation will be applied to each character individually, it will take O(n) * O(n) time or O(n^2).
 <br>
 **Code**<br>
 ```